Concept | Scenarios#

 What’s next?#

-You can also find more information about scenarios in the reference documentation.
+Find more information about Automation scenarios in the reference documentation.